 Diabetes has two types – Type 1 diabetes more commonly diagnosed in younger children and Type 2 diabetes more commonly associated with later life.
 It is Type 2 diabetes that has become of particular concern to physicians over the past few years with an increasing number of adults suffering from it at some stage of their lives.

-Research has showed conclusively that there are a number of factors that lead to diabetes which cannot be disputed.
+Research has shown conclusively that there are a number of factors that lead to diabetes that cannot be disputed.
 Whilst hereditary factors are a known cause over which we have no control, the other 2 primary factors are obesity and lack of exercise, both of which worry the medical profession greatly as even children in primary school can be predicted to go on to suffer from type 2 diabetes later in life due to them being overweight and in some cases, even obese at that young age.

 Consider Your Diet

 You don’t have to cut out all of the ‘nice’ foods completely but simply look upon them as an occasional ‘treat’ as opposed to them being a part of your daily routine, so the odd cake now and again is OK.
-But sweeteners in your tea or coffee as opposed to sugar present no real hardship and there are plenty of low-fat and low-sugar alternatives on the market today.
+But sweeteners in your tea or coffee, as opposed to sugar, present no real hardship and there are plenty of low-fat and low-sugar alternatives on the market today.

 It’s also not recommended that you store your entire weekly ‘unit allowance’ up and drink it all in one or two sessions at the weekend.
-This ‘binge drinking’ is also likely to cause you harm over time, and don’t forget that alcohol has a high sugar content.
+This ‘binge drinking’ is also likely to cause you to harm over time, and don’t forget that alcohol has a high sugar content.
 Smoking too should be cut out completely.

 You can find out how to calculate your BMI on the internet.
 There are several sources where you can do this but basically, it means that a healthy BMI should be somewhere around 25.
 So, by using this formula and adopting a healthy eating plan and exercise regime, you should be able to reduce the risks.
 And, should you need to lose weight, do it sensibly which means gradually aiming for a loss of around 1 to 3 pounds a week.